Joey Jay (drag queen)

-Joey Jay is the stage name of Joey Jadryev, an American drag performer most known for competing on season 13 of RuPaul's Drag Race.
+Joey Jay is the stage name of Joey Jadryev, an American drag performer most known for competing on season 13 of RuPaul's Drag Race and placing as runner-up on season 11 of RuPaul's Drag Race All Stars.

 Early life

 Joey Jadryev was born in Madison, Wisconsin.
-He began performing in drag while living in Milwaukee before moving to Phoenix, Arizona with plans to open a ballroom dancing studio, a plan that fell through due to injury.
+He began performing in drag while living in Milwaukee, then moved to Phoenix, Arizona.
+His plan to open a ballroom dancing studio fell through due to injury.

 Career

 Prior to pursuing drag, Jadryev worked as an account manager at a software company.

 Joey Jay performs at Kobalt Bar in Phoenix, Arizona.
 She competed on season 13 of RuPaul's Drag Race.
-She was eliminated on the fifth episode after losing a lip-sync to "Fancy" by Iggy Azalea against LaLa Ri.
+She was eliminated on the fifth episode after losing a lip-sync to "Fancy" (2014) by Iggy Azalea against LaLa Ri.
 In 2024, Joey Jay lobbied for LGBTQ+ rights alongside Jiggly Caliente and Brigitte Bandit at the United States Capitol.
 In drag pageantry, she was crowned Miss Gay Phoenix America 2025.
+In April 2026, Jay was announced to be competing on the eleventh season of RuPaul's Drag Race All Stars in the third bracket.
+She is the sole representative of Drag Races thirteenth season.

 Personal life

-Jadryev is openly gay, Jewish, and lived in Milwaukee before moving to Phoenix in 2017.
+Jadryev is gay, Jewish, and lived in Milwaukee before moving to Phoenix in 2017.